I’m going to start with my favorite training whistle. Also, I’ll give you my pick of the top three best dog whistles for training most pet dogs.

 High pitch dog whistle

-Hi pitch whistles are popular.
-It’s often thought that dogs can hear them further away than lower pitched whistles.
+High pitch whistles are popular.
+It’s often thought that dogs can hear them further away than lower pitched ones.

 Let’s find out what the scientist say.